sbb-design-systems/lyne-components/src/components/sbb-calendar/readme.md

 - ISO String
 - Unix Timestamp (number of seconds since 1 Jan 1970)

-and it's recommended to set the time at 00:00:00.
+and it's recommended to set the time to 00:00:00.

 The component displays one month by default; two months can be displayed setting the `wide` property to `true`.
 It's also possible to filter out unwanted date using the `dateFilter` function property.